bigsbug/Faino/README.md

 **stop-service.dev.sh :**
  - > Stoping Faino Development Environment

-**django-manager.sh :**
- - > alternative for manage.py of Django but in the container you can use it like normal manage.py

 ## Configs:
  the config files are used by the Faino and Docker services, there are some environment files and some python files to config how to work and customize the project with your needs